Oidlichtnwoada/OpcUaPubSub/README.md

-1. The applications for the publisher and the subscriber can be easily started by changing the constants for the publisher and subscriber board (development boards - both must run the Linux kernel with an RT patch - both have armv7 support - must run an SSH server) in the script **evaluate_on_board.py** and then starting the script itself.
+1. The applications for the publisher and the subscriber can be easily started by changing the constants for the publisher and subscriber board (development boards - both must run the Linux kernel with an RT patch - both have armv7 support - both must run an SSH server) in the script **evaluate_on_board.py** and then starting the script itself.
 Both boards must have a synchronized real-time clock.
 Therefore, you need to setup a Linux implementation of the PTP protocol of your choice, assure that its running and then you need to synchronize this clock to **CLOCK_REALTIME** using the **phc2sys** command.
 This script will also produce csv output as a file and it will also print the results of time measurements on the command line.
 2. The application can be improved by adding a real data source instead of a stupid increasing counter.